Once upon a time, a girl was traveling…

 I discovered being an early bird and be able to wake up to see sunrise.
 But I also found myself spending the day doing nothing, hanging around.
 You are bored sometimes, but it is not necessarily a bad thing, it allows you to think and let your imagination wander.

 We actually feel free.

-Thanks to these experiences, I had the chance to live unique adventures and meet beautiful people.
-Traveling is living moments outside your comfort zone, wandering, being bored, exploring, marveling, questioning your choices, spending evenings debating with strangers, learning, having problems, resolving unforeseen events… Everything is not positive in a solo trip but at the end, the stories that we tell the most when we return home are often our challenging moments.
+Thanks to these solo female backpacking experiences, I had the chance to live unique adventures and meet beautiful people.
+Traveling is living moments outside your comfort zone, wandering, being bored, exploring, marveling, questioning your choices, spending evenings debating with strangers, learning, having problems, resolving unforeseen events… Everything is not positive in a solo trip but in the end, the stories that we tell the most when we return home are often our challenging moments.
 What was negative in the present becomes a real adventure to tell !

 Finally, I especially understood that I was capable.
-When we are alone we sometimes find ourselves in involuntary situations that we arrive somehow to manage.
+When we are alone we sometimes find ourselves in involuntary situations that we somehow manage.

 We outdo ourselves and we are proud.

 For more info about backpacking in France, read this article.

 You can also check this travel blog about an english female travel blogger.Tags: Tips